MultiSHAP: A Shapley-Based Framework for Explaining Cross-Modal Interactions in Multimodal AI Models: Methods

-All experiments are conducted on a MacBook Pro equipped with an Apple M2 Max chip and 32GB of RAM.
-For each dataset, we randomly sample $500$ samples and report results averaged over $3$ random seeds to ensure robustness.
-To estimate Shapley interaction scores, we apply Monte Carlo sampling with $128$ permutations per sample following standard practice.
+All experiments were conducted on a MacBook Pro equipped with an Apple M2 Max chip and 32GB of RAM.
+For each dataset, we randomly sampled 500 samples and report results averaged over 3 random seeds to ensure robustness.
+To estimate Shapley interaction scores, we applied Monte Carlo sampling with $K=128$ permutations per sample following standard practice.